Trump recorded discussing paying for Playboy model's story

-President Donald Trump was recorded by his longtime personal lawyer discussing buying the rights to a Playboy model’s story about an affair she claims she had with Trump and at one point can be heard saying “pay with cash.”
+LOS ANGELES, Calif. – A secretly recorded tape of Donald Trump by his longtime personal lawyer was played on CNN Tuesday night in which the two can be heard talking about a potential payment for a Playboy model’s story about an alleged affair and the soon-to-be president is heard discussing whether to “pay with cash.”

-The audio, which was secretly recorded in 2016, was provided to CNN by Lanny Davis, who represents Trump’s former personal attorney Michael Cohen and was played on air Tuesday evening.
+The audio recording , surreptitiously made by Trump’s former personal lawyer Michael Cohen two months before the 2016 presidential election, was provided to CNN by Cohen’s attorney, Lanny Davis.

 The conversation between Trump and Cohen came weeks after the National Enquirer’s parent company reached a $150,000 deal to pay former Playboy model Karen McDougal for her story of a 2006 affair, which it never published, a tabloid practice known as catch and kill.
-Trump denies the affair ever happened.
+Trump denies the affair ever happened and his campaign had said he knew nothing about the payment.

+Trump and Cohen appear to be discussing buying the rights to McDougal’s story from the Enquirer’s parent company.

 Cohen can be heard on the tape saying that he needed to start a company “for the transfer of all of that info regarding our friend David,” a possible reference to David Pecker, Trump’s friend and president of the National Enquirer’s parent company, American Media Inc.